 Unilever now looks at a broader range of metrics when deciding which influencers to use, and establishing on suitable payment rates.

 Here are a few of the checks we conduct on influencers we are considering:

 - We conduct a deep Chromo-Analysis of the influencers we use, taking into account the small things that all make a big difference (non-verbal communication, content quality, genuine audience engagement etc.).
 We rate each influencer we utilise against 46 Chromo-Factors.
 Our large data analysis of 638 influencers led us to discover that these 46 Chromo-Factors contribute to the effectiveness of influencers.
-In fact, we found that 3% were on average, 4 x more effective in driving conversions than the other 97%.

 - Check the account has a relatively steady build-up of followers over time.
 Fake accounts tend to have short bursts of an increased following, then heavy periods of losing followers.